FriendsOfSymfony/FOSRestBundle/README.md

 In the above example, ``View::create`` is a simple, convenient method to allow for a fluent interface.
 It is equivalent to instantiating a View by calling its constructor.

+As the purpose is to create a format-agnostic controller, data assigned to the ``View`` instance should ideally be an object graph, though any data type is acceptable.
+Note that when rendering templating formats, the ``ViewHandler`` will wrap data types other than associative arrays in an associative array with the single key ``'data'``, which will become the variable name of the object in the respective template.
+If the view data is an instance of ``Symfony\Component\Form\FormInterface``, the key will be named ``'form'``.

 There are also two specialized ``View`` classes for handling directs, one for redirecting to an URL called ``RedirectView`` and one to redirect to a route called ``RouteRedirectView``.